-- Employers must involve affected workers in certain work site activities, such as hazard assessment and emergency response planning. - Employers with five to 19 workers must designate a worker as a health and safety (HS) representative. - Workers who are HS representatives are considered at work when carrying out their duties and attending training related to those duties.
+- Employers must involve workers in hazard assessment and control. - Employers with five to 19 workers must designate a worker as a health and safety (HS) representative. - The worker can't be a manager or supervisor. - Workers who are HS representatives are considered at work when carrying out their duties and attending training related to those duties.

-Alberta's occupational health and safety laws are based on the internal responsibility system, which is a way of sharing responsibility between everyone in the workplace.
+Alberta's occupational health and safety (OHS) legislation is based on the internal responsibility system, which is a way of sharing responsibility between everyone in the workplace.